VibeCoder01/Bookly/README.md

 Open [http://localhost:9002](http://localhost:9002) in your browser to view the application.

+## Logging In as the Initial Admin

+The admin dashboard is located at [`/admin`](http://localhost:9002/admin).
+On your first visit you'll be redirected to the login page.
+Bookly ships with a built-in **master admin** account named `admin`.
+The initial `data/users.json` file contains this account with no password.
+Enter the username `admin` and leave the password field blank to trigger the setup flow and create a secure password.
+Use these credentials for future logins.
+If you need to reset the setup, delete `data/users.json` and restart the server.

 ## Project Structure

 - `src/app/`: Contains the main pages and layouts for the application (e.g., `page.tsx` for the home page and `admin/page.tsx` for the admin dashboard).